Last updated on March 19th, 2019

 Under Virginia law, a prenuptial agreement is a fully enforceable contract.
 Specifically:

 “A premarital agreement shall be in writing and signed by both parties.
 Such agreement shall be enforceable without consideration, and shall become effective upon marriage.”Virginia Code § 20-149

 When is a Virginia Prenuptial Agreement not Enforceable?

-Under some circumstances, a prenuptial agreement is not enforceable.
+A prenuptial agreement may not be enforceable under certain circumstances.
 A prenuptial agreement is unenforceable if:

-- The person did not enter into the prenuptial agreement voluntarily;
+- Either spouse did not enter into the prenuptial agreement voluntarily.

 - The agreement will lead to an inequitable result in the event of divorce.

 Can we Change or Revise our Prenuptial Agreement Later?